royalmoose/OpenPGP-Smartcard-Primer/SMARTCARD-FDE.md

 # FDE using OpenPGP Smartcard

+How does this work?
 Instead of using a passphrase on boot, we can use a LUKS key file encrypted with GPG to unlock the disk partition on your computer.

 **General setup process:**
-1. Create a dedicated GPG keyring environment.
+1. Create a dedicated GPG keyring environment for boot.
-  *This keyring is separate from the normal user keyring.
-Instead this separate keyring will be used on boot to decrypt the LUKS partition.*
-2. Generate a key file and assign it to a slot in your encrypted LUKS partition.
+2. Generate a LUKS key file and assign it to a slot in your encrypted LUKS partition.
-  *This will be the key we use to unlock the partition on boot.*
-3. Encrypt the key file with your GPG private key.
+3. Encrypt the LUKS key file with your GPG private key.
-  *This encrypted LUKS key will be decrypted using the smartcard on boot and used to unlock the partition.
-The unencrypted key will be shredded.*
 4. Create and edit existing `initramdisk` hooks.
-  *This is to include the required GPG and OpenPGP smartcard binaries to allow the user to decrypt the key.*
+5. *Optional-* Remove the option to unlock with a passphrase.

 ## 1. Prepare the GPG Keyring Environment for boot
 ***Variables***
 These will depend on your environment.
 These need to be changed when following the guide.

 |Variable|Description|Example|